How To Clean and Polish Silver

-When company’s coming or Derby season is around the corner, it’s time to start thinking about polishing the silver.
+Whether company’s coming or you find yourself with a few spare minutes, it’s time to start thinking about polishing the silver.

-It never hurts to have an arsenal of tried-and-true polish products handy, but if your chest of flatware or julep cups are looking less than occasion-ready, this kitchen remedy made of simple ingredients can save you a lot of time and a big mess.
+It never hurts to have an arsenal of tried-and-true polish products handy, but if you don’t and your chest of flatware or julep cups are looking less than occasion-ready, this quick kitchen remedy made of simple ingredients can save you a lot of time and a big mess.

 How It Works

 This simple setup isn’t too far from an elementary-school science project.
-Using a glass baking dish lined with aluminum foil (shiny side up) or an aluminum baking dish, create a soak area for your silver.
+Clear space on your table or counter for a glass baking dish lined with aluminum foil (shiny-side up) or an aluminum baking dish.

-Combine the baking soda, salt, vinegar and boiling water and pour over silver into dish.
-The simple but showy chemical reaction should begin to remove the tarnish immediately.
-Heavily-tarnished pieces may need to soak a little longer.
+Combine the baking soda and salt.
+Then add vinegar and boiling water.
+The simple (but fun-to-watch) chemical reaction should begin to remove the tarnish immediately.
+Heavily tarnished pieces may need to soak a little longer.

 Utensils should come out quite fine with a good buffing with a dry cloth.